kilmarzo/dotnet-api-template-pokemon/README.md

 - `Add advice to weather forecast and fix dictionary length error`: Added advice to the weather forecast by modifying the `Get` method in the `WeatherForecastController` and fixed the dictionary length error.
 - `Added

 IaC`: Added Infrastructure as Code (IaC) using Bicep to provision an Azure App Service for hosting the API.

-Feel free to customize the branch names and commit messages to align with your specific requirements and naming conventions.
+Author: Said el Kacimi

-Let me know if there's anything else I can help you with!
+Source code: Reza Mirzaei